Customer Service Strategies from Amazon: How to Turn Shoppers into Lifelong Customers

 Product Detail Pages as Service Hubs

-Your PDP is your help center in disguise.
+Your PDP is your help center in disguise, addressing consumer questions and concerns directly on the page.
 Treat product listings like service documents: answer the question a skeptical customer would ask.

 Service-Forward PDP Checklist